-The project developer - Avelino Bragagnolo S/A - Ind.
-Com. - is a paper manufacturing industry, founded in 1963 and located in the State of Santa Catarina, Brazil.
+The project developer - Avelino Bragagnolo S/A Indústria e Comércio - is a paper manufacturing industry, founded in 1963 and located in the State of Santa Catarina, Brazil.
 The project activity is a wastewater treatment project that avoids the methane production through the replacement of lagoons that treat the effluent in an anaerobic way by biological aerobic system through forced aeration.

-The wastewater is produced in the project developer's facilities and composed mainly by cellulose pulp and small pieces of leftover paper.
-The actual wastewater treatment plant has the environmental license that permits its operation and is in accordance with the local regulation.
-The applicable legislation does not restrict greenhouse gases emissions and the wastewater is treated anaerobically.
+The wastewater is produced in the project developer's facilities and is composed mainly by cellulose pulp and small pieces of leftover paper.
+The actual wastewater treatment plant has all the environmental licenses that permits its operation, and it is in accordance with the local regulation.
+The applicable legislation does not restrict greenhouse gases emissions and therefore, the wastewater is treated anaerobically.
 The scenario that would happen without CDM revenues (baseline) is the continuation of anaerobic treatment by the current lagoons.
 After the treatment, the effluent is directed to Chapecozinho River.
 This process complies with all the applicable environmental standards.

-The proposed Project Activity comprehends the installation of a new wastewater treatment system, that uses a more complex treatment, with the addition of powerful aerators, changing the anaerobic condition into aerobic.
+The proposed project activity comprehends the installation of a new wastewater treatment system, that uses a more complex treatment, with the addition of powerful aerators, changing the anaerobic condition into aerobic.
 Due to a higher oxygenation of the wastewater, during the organic matter degradation, biogenic Carbon Dioxide (CO2) production will occur instead of methane (CH4).
 The global warming potential of CH4 is 21 times higher than CO2.
-The estimated volume of wastewater to be delivered to the new aerobic system is 203 m3/h and the expected chemical oxygen demand (COD) is 3,860.5 mg/L.
+The estimated volume of wastewater to be delivered to the new aerobic system is 203 m/h and the expected chemical oxygen demand (COD) is 3,860.5 mg/L.

 In Anaerobic Treatment the biogenic organic matter is highly converted to methane, which is currently released to the atmosphere and no major resources are required to operate the system.
 However, the installation of an aerobic system needs additional investments to support the aeration structure and energy consumption to continuously supply oxygen into the lagoons.
-The CDM revenue is determinant to this investment, since it will be the only source of revenues.
+The CDM revenue is determinant to this investment, since it will be the only source of revenues to finance the project.